 How Exposure Notification Works

 Almost everyone has a smartphone, which makes them ideal for determining who you've come in contact with.
-Exposure notification has a self-explanatory name, and in a nutshell, the feature is designed to send you a notification if you've been in proximity to a person who is diagnosed with COVID-19.
+Exposure notification has a self-explanatory name, and in a nutshell, the feature was designed to send you a notification if you've been in proximity to a person who is diagnosed with COVID-19.

 Here's a detailed, step-by-step walkthrough on how it works: